 Make your mark on the financial world through impactful research with our Finance and Econometrics PhD/MPhil at the University of Warwick.
-Study at the internationally renowned Warwick Business School, ranked 5th in the UK (REF 2014) where you will have the opportunity to research key financial factors affecting businesses.
+Study at the internationally renowned Warwick Business School, where you will have the opportunity to research key financial factors affecting businesses.

 We are looking for talented, highly motivated and ambitious students who have the desire to make new discoveries and challenge existing theories.
 We value our doctoral researchers and aim to attract students from across the globe who are independent thinkers.
 We particularly welcome applicants whose ambition is a career in academia.
 Our PhD Programme combines highly relevant and structured training in the first year with close mentorship from a team of supervisors to help you develop and deepen your chosen area of research.

 Our PhD combines Finance and Economics, giving you a broad knowledge and understanding of the finance sector.
 You will explore ways in improving industry and financial practices, and research the key financial factors that affect all businesses.

 Our vision is to develop cutting-edge research that leads debate and deepens our understanding on the practice of finance and econometrics.
 Research is undertaken in partnership with policy and practice, to ensure both relevance and practical application.
 Our desire to respond and contribute to varied societal issues, provides a vibrant and creative environment for research to flourish.